MidhunArPrabhu/Swapping-two-values/README.md

-# Swapping-two-values
+# SWAPPING-TWO-VALUES
 ## AIM:
 To write a python program for swapping of two values
 ## EQUIPEMENT'S REQUIRED:
-PC
+- PC
-Anaconda - Python 3.7
+- Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
 Get the two values from the user